 When you die the person that deals with your estate will apply for probate.
 You can read more about the costs of probate in your article here.

 The cost of making a will varies – and depends on whether you choose to write a will yourself, or enlist the help of a professional will writer.
-The cost of making a will is naturally higher than if you were to take care of it yourself.
 On average you should expect to pay anywhere between £150 and £500 for a single will drawn up by a professional.
 For joint wills it’s more likely to be between £200 and £700.

 The cost is influenced by the complexity of your affairs – for instance a person with few belongings and a small family would pay less than someone with multiple assets, many beneficiaries and a large property portfolio.

 You can also choose to make a joint will.
 This is where you create your will as a couple, usually as husband and wife, although this is not mandatory.
 The cost of making a will as a couple is slightly higher than the cost of a single will.
 The other thing to think about is a living will, which allows you to make decisions about your later life now.

 Click here to read more about living wills and discretionary trust wills, which are different types of Wills you can have.
 Its important that you understand exactly what type of will you want and the fees for doing so.

 Although budget is often an issue for individuals looking to create a will, the cost of making a will should not influence your selection.
 Instead you should make sure that the will you have drawn up is comprehensive and will be fit for purpose when the time comes for it to be executed.

 One of the key questions many people ask when embarking on obtaining a will is ‘How do I make a will?’